-These experiences can be frightening and may cause people who are suffering from psychosis to hurt themselves or others.
+These experiences can be frightening.
+They may also cause people who are experiencing psychosis to hurt themselves or others.

 - difficulty concentrating

 - feeling paranoid or suspicious of others

 - withdrawing from friends and loved ones

 - an influx of strange, new feelings, or no feeling at all

 - difficulty separating reality from non-reality